vivekbiragoni/MERN/frontEnd/docs/places/pages/NewPlaces.md

 5. **Form Submission:**
    - When the form is submitted, `placeSubmitHandler` handles the submission logic, such as sending the data to the backend.

-By breaking down each component and its role in the process, we can see how React hooks (`useReducer`, `useCallback`, `useEffect`) are used to manage complex state logic, handle side effects, and ensure performance optimization.
-This approach helps in maintaining a clean and efficient codebase, especially when dealing with forms and input validation.